tony-albanese/ci-project-3/README.md

 that allows the developer to select options and then run the script.

 This process must be run for each operating system for which an executable will be run.
-Executables were prepared for MacOS, Linux, and Windows.
+Executables were prepared for macOS, Linux, and Windows.
 The process is the same for all platforms.

 ### Creating the Binaries
 + install pyinstaller